[HISTORY: Adopted by the City Council of the City of Lewes 10-15-2018. Amendments noted where applicable.]

 - PERSONAL OR PRIVATE INTEREST

-- An interest in a matter which intends to impair the independent judgment of an official or employee in the performance of his duties with respect to that matter.
+- A personal or private interest in a matter is an interest that tends to impair the impartiality of an official or employee in the performance of his or her official duties with respect to that matter.
+A personal or private interest includes, but is not limited to, any financial or employment interest that is affected, directly or indirectly, by a matter.

-No official or employee shall use his position to secure special privileges or exemptions for himself or others whether for compensation, gratuity or without any compensation or gratuity.
+No official or employee shall use his or her position to secure special privileges, advancement, gain, or exemptions for himself, herself, or others whether for compensation, gratuity or without any compensation or gratuity.

 No official or employee shall, beyond the scope of such public position, disclose confidential information gained by reason of such public position nor shall an official or employee otherwise use such information for personal gain or benefit.

-The City shall not make or enter into any contract in excess of $500 for materials, supplies, work or labor for the benefit and use of the City with any official or employee of the City or with any partnership in which any official or employee is a general partner or in any corporation in which any official or employee is a director or controlling stockholder or with any firm or company in which any official or employee is pecuniarily interested unless all the elected members of the City Council, other than the interested official or employee, vote to execute such contract.
+The City shall not make or enter into any contract in excess of $500 for materials, supplies, work, or labor for the benefit and use of the City with any official or employee of the City or with any entity in which any official or employee has a financial interest unless all the elected members of the City Council, other than the interested official or employee, vote to execute such contract.
 Any such contract executed without such unanimous vote and consent shall be absolutely null and void.

 Any person being awarded a contract with the City in excess of $5,000 shall execute such documents as may be required by the City and shall represent that no person has been retained to solicit or secure the contract with the City upon an agreement or understanding for a commission, percentage, brokerage or contingent fee, excepting for bona fide employees, bona fide established commercial agencies maintained by the person representing the contracting party for the purpose of securing business.